-Sweden has an excellent healthcare system which you are entitled to use when you are studying here.
-There are no vaccination requirements for coming to Sweden, or for travel within the EU.
-Doctors, nurses and dentists invariably speak English and, in many cases, other languages besides Swedish.
+You are entitled to use the Swedish healthcare system when you are studying in Sweden.
+There are no vaccination requirements for coming to Sweden or for travel within the EU.
+Doctors, nurses and dentists usually speak good English and sometimes also other languages besides Swedish.

 The emergency telephone number in Sweden is 112.